chef-boneyard/chef-dk/README.md

 The following generators are built-in:

-* `chef generate app` Creates an "application" layout that supports multiple cookbooks.
-This is a somewhat experimental compromise between the one-repo-per-cookbook and monolithic-chef-repo styles of cookbook management.

 * `chef generate cookbook` Creates a single cookbook.
 * `chef generate recipe` Creates a new recipe file in an existing cookbook.